Adityanagraj/docker_project/README.md

 # docker_project
 A docker project which hosts our own dbserver and wordpress<br>
-It is a Docker-based project that uses the concept of Infrastructure as a Code that could be implemented using Docker-Compose by using ".yml/.yaml" file.
+It is a Docker-based project that uses the concept of Infrastructure as a Code that could be implemented using Docker-Compose by using ".yml/.yaml" file.configured yum in docker setup<br>
 This project is completed under guidance of vimal daga sir linuxworld limited<br>
-configured yum in docker setup<br>
 Tools used:<br>
 <ul>
   <li>Docker<br></li>